George Colborne Nugent

-Brigadier-General George Colborne Nugent, MVO (22 February 1864 – 31 May 1915) was a British Army officer who served on the staff during the Second Boer War, was closely involved in training the Territorial Force, and was killed in action in the Great War.
+Brigadier-General George Colborne Nugent, MVO (22 February 1864 – 31 May 1915) was a British Army officer who served on the staff during the Second Boer War, was closely involved in training the Territorial Force, and was killed in action whilst leading an infantry brigade in action in May 1915 during the Great War.

 Early life

 George Colborne was born on 22 February 1864, the eldest son of Sir Edmund Charles Nugent, 3rd Baronet of Waddesdon (1839–1928) and his wife Evelyn Henrietta Gascoigne.
 He was educated at Eton.

 Military career

-Nugent entered the Royal Military College, Sandhurst, in 1884 and on passing out in February 1885 was commissioned as a lieutenant into the Grenadier Guards.
+Nugent was initially commissioned as a subaltern, with the rank of lieutenant, into the 3rd (1st Norfolk Militia) Battalion, Norfolk Regiment (later the Royal Norfolk Regiment) in October 1881.
+He resigned his commission, however, in February 1884 and then entered the Royal Military College at Sandhurst. and on passing out in February 1885 was commissioned as a lieutenant into the Grenadier Guards.

-Promoted to captain in 1897, Nugent served with the 3rd Battalion, Grenadier Guards, at Gibraltar before being appointed aide-de-camp to Major-General Sir Henry Colville, commanding the infantry brigade at Gibraltar in March 1899.
+Promoted to captain in May 1897, Nugent served with the 3rd Battalion, Grenadier Guards, at Gibraltar before being appointed aide-de-camp to Brigadier General Sir Henry Colville, commanding the infantry brigade at Gibraltar, in March 1899.

 Second Boer War

 In October 1899 Nugent and his brigadier were transferred to Cape Colony as part of the troop build-up for the Second Boer War.
-Colville took command of the 1st (Guards) Brigade in Lord Methuen's 1st Division, with Nugent as his aide-de-camp.
+Colville took command of the 1st (Guards) Brigade in Major General Lord Methuen's 1st Division, with Nugent as his aide-de-camp.

 Advancing to relieve Kimberley at the beginning of the war, Methuen attempted a night attack at Belmont on 22–23 November 1899.
-He sent Colville off with his brigade to assault Gun Hill; although the attack was a failure, Nugent received his first Mention in Dispatches for his work that night.
+He sent Colville off with his brigade to assault Gun Hill; although the attack was a failure, Nugent was mentioned in dispatches for the first time for his work that night.
 He distinguished himself again at the Battle of Modder River and was present at the Battle of Magersfontein.

 When Colville was promoted to command the 9th Division, Nugent went with him and served at the battles of Poplar Grove and Driefontein.
 However, in May 1900, while Lord Roberts was closing in on Johannesburg, a Yeomanry battalion under Colville's command was cut off and forced to surrender; Colville was made a scapegoat and sent home.
 Nugent also returned to the UK, because he had been appointed with the rank of major as one of the first officers of the Irish Guards, newly-forming in London.